HydrologicEngineeringCenter/Vortex/README.md

 The **clipper** utility clips grids to a shapefile or other geometry layer.

-The **grid-to-point-converter** utility converts gridded data to basin-average time-series data.
+The **grid-to-point-converter** utility converts gridded data to time-series data for a polygon or a point.

 The **image-exporter** utility exports gridded data to GeoTIFF or ASC raster formats.

+The **calculator** utility performs multiplication, division, addition, or subtraction to a series of grids.

 The **transposer** utility rotates and shifts grids spatially.
 The utility has a scale parameter to scale grid values.